 Tip: If you use protein powders, the odds are it already contains leucine.

 Side Effects Of NR Supplements

 In my opinion, nicotinamide riboside supplements have not yet been tested enough in people to know what side effects they might have.
-While it's basically a just vitamin-derived compound, that doesn't necessary mean long-term use is safe.
+While it's basically a just vitamin-derived compound, that doesn't necessarily mean long-term use is safe.

-While NR supplemented have been granted GRAS status (generally recognized as safe), by the FDA. because most of the research involves mice, I'd like to see more people research.
+While NR supplements have been granted GRAS status (generally recognized as safe), by the FDA. because most of the research involves mice, I'd like to see more people research.
 I say this not to be controversial but because I just don't know.